-IFSAT.
-48 The Inquiry Decision may be appealed to IFSAT within 28 days of the Subject being notified of that decision (or within such other time as IFSAT may allow).
+The Inquiry Decision may be appealed to IFSAT within 28 days 378. of the Subject being notified of that decision (or within such other time as IFSAT may allow).
 An appeal against an Inquiry Decision may only be made on one of the following grounds:

-- Any ground that could be relied on in an application seeking judicial review of the decision. - To the extent not covered by the above ground, the ground that any sanction imposed is not proportionate. - 411.
-IFSAT may decide to affirm, vary or substitute the Inquiry Decision, or it may set aside the Inquiry Decision and remit the matter for reconsideration by the Central Bank, together with any recommendation or direction as to the matters to be reconsidered.
+- Any ground that could be relied on in an application seeking judicial review of the decision. - To the extent not covered by the above ground, the ground that any sanction imposed is not proportionate. - 379.
+IFSAT may decide to affirm, vary or substitute the Inquiry Decision, or it may set aside the Inquiry Decision and remit the matter for reconsideration by the Central Bank, together with any recommendation or direction as to the matters to be reconsidered. - 380.
+Where an Inquiry Decision is remitted to the Central Bank for reconsideration, the Inquiry Members who made that Inquiry Decision will, where possible, reconsider the Inquiry Decision in light of any recommendation or direction of IFSAT.
+Where the Inquiry Members who made that Inquiry Decision are unavailable, the Central Bank will appoint such other suitably qualified person from the Regulatory Decisions Panel as the Central Bank considers appropriate to reconsider the Inquiry Decision in light of any recommendation or direction of IFSAT.